 Blog - TECHNICAL TIPS & TRICKS - Solid State Relays - How to properly select Solid State Relays ?

+During a solid state relay selection process, designers must first consider the main specifications and operating ranges required for their specific application, including input, output, load, and installation requirements.
 You will need to determine the maximum AC or DC voltage and current for your load in order to choose the proper solid state relay.

 When you select a solid state relay you need to know how many poles are to be sw itched to the load. celduc® offers single-phase, two-phase and three-phase solid state relays.
 For a single-phase AC load, you’ll need a one-pole AC SSR (single phase).
 For three-phase AC loads, you’ll need to decide if you want to switch all three phases to the load, or if you want to switch two of the three-phases, the third is then directly connected.